vasilis-exo/magnolia-spa/README.md

 Then add components into the `Main` or `Extras` area of the page.
 You can also add additional pages as children of that page.

-# Additional Information

-### TemplateDefinitions/TemplateAnnotations Endpoints

-If you want to debug the editing features when running the app outside of the Magnolia page editor, you will want permissions to the `template-definitions/template-annotations` endpoint:

-Open the Security app, open the Roles tab, edit the `rest-anonymous` role, go to `Web access` tab, `Add new` with this path `/.rest/template-definitions*` or `/.rest/template-annotations*` set to GET.

-Since Magnolia 6.2.12 both endpoints come already configured in `rest-anonymous` role.

 # Personalization Demo (Only available on DX-CORE)